nsw logo NSW Government

 Violence

-Work-related violence is any incident in which someone is abused, threatened or assaulted in circumstances relating to their work.
+Work-related violence is any incident where someone is abused, threatened or assaulted in circumstances relating to their work.

-Violence is a threatened or enacted form of harm that can be physical and/or psychological in nature.
-In a work context it is the most extreme form of unacceptable behaviour.
+Violence is a threatened or enacted form of harm that can be physical and/or psychological.
+In a work context, it’s the most extreme form of unacceptable behaviour.
 It covers a broad range of behaviours that can create a risk to the health and safety of workers.
 Incidents of violence can be a singular occurrence or repeated.

-• verbal assaults or threats, (for example, language that is offensive, degrading, humiliating or discriminatory and which may or may not involve shouting)
+• verbal assaults or threats such as language that is offensive, degrading, humiliating or discriminatory and which might involve shouting

 • throwing objects